-- Calling for Consensus – In theory, the group only gets to step 5 if all principled concerns have already been resolved, but its important for the facilitator to ask the group “Are there any outstanding concerns?”.
+- Calling for Consensus – In theory, the group only gets to step 5 if all principled concerns have already been resolved, but it is important for the facilitator to ask the group “Are there any outstanding concerns?”
 If there are none, the proposal passes.
 If there are, the group can continue discussing or decide to send the proposal back to a committee to work with the concerned members in a smaller group.

 - Next Steps – Optionally, discuss what steps are required to put the decision into action.
 Assign tasks to individuals or committees, with deadlines.